sullivtr/metrics-server-helm/README.md

 # metrics-server

-[Metrics Server](https://github.com/sullivtr/metrics-server) is a cluster-wide aggregator of resource usage data.
+[Metrics Server](https://github.com/sullivtr/metrics-server-helm) is a cluster-wide aggregator of resource usage data.
 Resource metrics are used by components like `kubectl top` and the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) to scale workloads.
 To autoscale based upon a custom metric, see the [Prometheus Adapter chart](https://github.com/helm/charts/blob/master/stable/prometheus-adapter).

 ## DEPRECATION NOTICE

 This repo is a copy of the deprecated chart located here: https://github.com/helm/charts/tree/master/stable/metrics-server.
-I only plan to passivly maintain this repo in order to maintain this chart's availability to the community.
+I only plan to passively maintain this repo in order to maintain this chart's availability to the community.

 ## Configuration